SantanderMetGroup/climate4R/R/README.md

 Note that the appropriate libraries need to be loaded before applying this function.
 Packages `loadeR` and `transformeR` are always needed.
-Depending on the C4R function that is applied the will also be needed to load the corresponding package/s. etc.)
+Depending on the C4R function that is applied it will also be needed to load the corresponding package/s. etc.)

 ### Value